-The minor is a collaboration between the School of Architecture, Planning, and Preservation (MAPP) and the College of Arts and Humanities (ARHU).
+The Creative Placemaking Minor (CRPM) is a collaboration between the School of Architecture, Planning, and Preservation (MAPP) and the College of Arts and Humanities (ARHU).
 It is part of the University of Maryland Arts for All initiative, which leverages the combined power of the arts, technology and social justice.

 This 15-credit minor offers two concentrations, one focusing on architecture design and the other on the visual arts.